 Courses numbered 400 and above will be offered as indicated when justified by the enrollment.
-To enroll in any 400-level course, students must be admitted to the Upper Division; to enroll in a 400(G)-level course in which there are graduate students, students must have junior or higher standing.
+To enroll in any 400-level course, students must be adm itted to the Upper Division; to enr oll in a 400(G)-level course in which there are graduate students, students must have junior or higher standing.

-- 402. LITERARY, LINGUISTIC OR CULTURAL STUDIES.
+402. LITERARY, LINGUISTIC OR CULTURAL STUDIES.
 (3, 0, 3).
 Content varies.
 May be repeated for credit.
 Special topics in language, literature or culture for students at the 400 levels.
-Prereq: SPAN 340 or permission of instructor. - 410.
-ADVANCED WRITING.
+Prereq: SPAN 340 or permission of instructor.

+410. ADVANCED WRITING.
 (3, 0, 3).
 Advanced issues in grammar, vocabulary, and prose style.
 Analysis of, and practice in, Hispanic writing conventions.
-Prereq: SPAN 340 or permission of instructor. - 420.
-HISTORY OF THE SPANISH LANGUAGE.
+Prereq: SPAN 340 or permission of instructor.

+420. HISTORY OF THE SPANISH LANGUAGE.
 (3, 0, 3).
 Origins and development of the Spanish language, including phonological, morphological, syntactic and semantic changes.
-Prereq: SPAN 330 or permission of instructor. - 431.
-SURVEY OF SPANISH LITERATURE I. (3, 0, 3).
-An introduction to Medieval and Golden Age (1600 1700) literature.
-Prereg: SPAN 340 or permission of instructor. - 432.
-SURVEY OF SPANISH LITERATURE II.
+Prereq: SPAN 330 or permission of instructor.

+431. SURVEY OF SPANISH LITERATURE I. (3, 0, 3).
+Introduction to Medieval and Golden Age (1600 - 1700) literature.
+Prereq: SPAN 340 or permission of instructor.

+432. SURVEY OF SPANISH LITERATURE II.
 (3, 0, 3).
-An introduction to the literature of the 18th, 19th, and 20th centuries.
-Prereq: SPAN 340 or permission of instructor. - 441.
-LATIN AMERICAN LITERATURE: Pre-20th CENTURY.
+Introduction to the literature of the 18th, 19th, and 20th centuries.
+Prereq: SPAN 340 or permission of instructor.

+441. SURVEY OF LATIN AMERICAN LITERATURE I. (3, 0, 3).
+Latin American Literature from beginning to Independence.
+Prereq: SPAN 340 or permission of instructor.

+442. SURVEY OF LATIN AMERICAN LITERATURE II.
 (3, 0, 3).
-Content varies.
-May be repeated for credit.
-Prereq: SPAN 340 or permission of instructor.. - 442.
-LATIN AMERICAN LITERATURE: 20th CENTURY.
-(3, 0, 3).
-Content varies.
-May be repeated for credit.
-Prereq: SPAN 340 or permission of instructor. - 451(G).
+Latin American literature from Independence to the present day.
+Prereq: SPAN 340.

+451(G).
 TOPICS IN HISPANIC CULTURE.
 (3, 0, 3).
 Content varies.
-May be repeated for credit.
+May be repeated for credit with permission of department head or graduate coordinator.
 Prereq: SPAN 340.
-Restr: If prerequisite not met, permission of instructor is required. - 455(G).
+Restr: If prerequisite not met, permission of instructor is required.

+455(G).
 HISPANIC CINEMA.
 (3, 0, 3).
 Screenings, discussion, research, and writing on themes, movements, or directors in Hispanic cinema.
 Prereq: SPAN 340.
-Restr: If prerequisite not met, permission of instructor is required. - 462(G).
+Restr: If prerequisite not met, permission of instructor is required.

+462(G).
 LINGUISTIC STUDIES.
 (3, 0, 3).
 Content varies.
-May be repeated for credit.
+May be repeated for credit with permission of department head or graduate coordinator.
 Morphosyntax, dialectology, applied linguistics, theories of second language acquisition, or evolution of the Spanish language.
-Prereq: SPAN 362.
-Restr: If prerequisite not met, permission of instructor is required. - 480(G) TOPICS IN SPANISH AMERICAN LITERATURE.
+Prereq: SPAN 340.
+Restr: If prerequisite not met, permission of instructor is required.

+480(G) TOPICS IN SPANISH AMERICAN LITERATURE.
 (3, 0, 3).
-Prereq: SPAN 362.
+Prereq: SPAN 340.
 Restr: If prerequisite not met, permission of instructor is required.

 491(G).
 TOPICS IN PENINSULAR SPANISH LITERATURE.
 (3, 0, 3).
 Content varies.
-May be repeated for credit.
-Reading, discussion, research, and writing on themes, movements, or authors in the literature of Span.
-Prereg: SPAN 340.
+May be repeated for credit with permission of department head or graduate coordinator.
+Reading, discussion, research, and writing on themes, movements, or authors in Spanish literature.
+Prereq: SPAN 340.
 Restr: If prerequisite not met, permission of instructor is required.

 492(G).
 TOPICS IN HISPANIC LITERATURE.
 (3, 0, 3).
 Content varies.
-May be repeated for credit.
-Reading, discussion, research and writing on themes, movements, or authors in the literature of Spain, Spanish America, and/or the Spanish speaking United States.
+May be repeated for credit with permission of department head or graduate coordinator.
+Reading, discussion, research and writing on themes, movements, or authors in the literature of Spain, Spanish American, and/or the Spanish speaking United States.
 Prereq: SPAN 340.
 Restr: If prerequisite not met, permission of instructor is required.